dm3-org/dm3-spec/docs/specification/message-transport/mtp-transport.md

 ## Encryption Envelope Data Structure

 The encryption envelope is the data structure which is sent to the delivery service.
 It contains delivery metadata and the encrypted message itself.
 The envelope is read and interpreted by the delivery service.
-However, the actual message is encrypted with the receivers key and signed with the senders key so that it cannot be read or altered by the delivery service.
+However, the actual message is encrypted based on the receivers key and signed with the senders key so that it cannot be read or altered by the delivery service.

 The encryption envelope contains the following data:

 * **Message:** The encrypted message ([Message Data Structure](#message-data-structure)).
 * **Metadata:** This object contains all meta information to the envelope.
 Some attributes are mandatory, others are optional.
 Also, application specific attributes can be added.
 The [EnvelopeMetadata Structure](#envelope-metadata-structure) is described in detail below.
-* **Postmark:** A data struct with the information of the delivery status.
-It is added by the delivery service and is encrypted with the public key of the receiver.
+* **Postmark:** _(OPTIONAL)_ A data struct with the information of the delivery status.
+Postmark is empty/undefined when the sender is sending the envelope to the delivery service.
+It is added by the delivery service and is encrypted based on the public key of the receiver.

 **DEFINITION:** Encryption Envelope Structure